ajfriesen/ajfriesen.com/content/en/post/automount-luks-drive-and-run-backup-script-with-udev-and-systemd/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Automount LUKS drive and run a backup script with udev and systemd"
+title: "Automount a LUKS encrypted drive and run a backup script with udev and systemd"
 subtitle: ""
 summary: ""
 authors: []